sudo-self/web-project/README.md

 ## Author

-This script was created by [Your Name].
+This script was created by sudo-self.
 Feel free to reach out with any questions or feedback.

 ## License